 Lyon is famous for being the gastronomic capital of France.
 It the country’s 3rd largest city, located right in the middle, on the doorstep to the Alps.

-The main one takes place at “Place Carnot” in the city centre, from 24th November to 24th December each year from 10.30am to 8 pm on weekdays and 10 pm on Saturdays (and until 4 pm on Christmas Eve).
+The main one takes place at “Place Carnot” in the city center, from 24th November to 24th December each year from 10.30 am to 8 pm on weekdays and 10 pm on Saturdays (and until 4 pm on Christmas Eve).

 The smells are enough to captivate you.
 We love guzzling down a cup of mulled wine, whilst tucking into the many cured/salted meats.

 Other culinary prizes to watch out for are cheeses from the region, praline cakes, gingerbread cookies, and macarons.
 Praline, in particular, is very popular here, and this is one of the reasons why you should visit Lyon.